Elimor5/DOMod/README.md

 ### Use

-To use DoMod, install the library in your project, and include the webpack output file 'domod.js' in your source code.
+To use DOMod, install the library in your project, and include the webpack output file 'DOMod.js' in your source code.